Lenostatos/crownsegmentr/README.md

 - `index_for_3d_points_t` for R*-tree index structures, and
 - `box_t` for 3D boxes.

-There are also a few simple functions which are directly forwarded from `boost::geometry`:
+A few simple functions are directly forwarded from `boost::geometry`:

 - `distance( geometry1, geometry2 )` returns the distance between two geometric objects and
-- `get_x( point )`, `get_y( point )`, and `get_z( point )` return the respective coordinate values of a point.
+- `get_x( point )`, `get_y( point )`, and `get_z( point )` return the respective coordinate value of a point.

 Exposed functions with own logic are

-- `create_index_of( points )` which creates an R*-tree index,
-- `get_points_intersecting_vertical_cylinder( <cylinder dimensions and an index structure> )` which searches an R*-tree index, and
+- `get_points_intersecting_vertical_cylinder( <cylinder dimensions and an index structure> )` which searches an R*-tree index and
 - `weighted_mean_of( points, weights )` which calculates a weighted average position of a collection of points.

-There is one more internal functor class called `_within_xy_distance_functor` whose objects are needed for queries to the R*-tree index.
-Functors are objects with a `()`-operator, i.e. they are some kind of function objects because they can be used like functions with that operator.
+In addition there is an internal functor class called `_within_xy_distance_functor` whose objects are needed for queries to the R*-tree index.
+Functors are function objects, i.e. objects with a `()`-operator that makes them usable like functions.

+For handling raster data in the C++ back-end, a small set of three raster classes was set up ([header](https://github.com/Lenostatos/crownsegmentr/blob/HEAD/inst/include/spatial_raster.h)):

+- `I_Raster` an interface class which defines methods that every raster object should have.
+- `Raster` a normal raster class which implements the methods demanded by `I_Raster`.
+- `Single_value_pseudo_raster` also implements the methods demanded by `I_Raster` but internally stores just one value.
+It can return this value faster than a `Raster` object could if it was used for storing just one value.

+The raster classes were set up like this to make it possible to pass either a single value or an actual raster to the same function argument.
+Without this it would be necessary to code every combination of function parameters where the ground height and the `crown_diameter_to_tree_height` and `crown_height_to_tree_height` parameters can be either a single value or a raster of values.
+With the `I_Raster` class it is possible to pass either `Single_value_pseudo_raster` or `Raster` objects to the same function parameter of type `I_Raster`.

+The spatial index provided by the Boost Geometry library can be constructed with a packing algorithm that results in faster queries.
+In order to use this feature, the index constructor needs to be passed all of the points it should use in the form of a begin and end iterator.
+In order to skip points with non-finite coordinate values and points below certain heights, custom iterators for `std::vector< point_3d_t >` ([header](https://github.com/Lenostatos/crownsegmentr/blob/HEAD/inst/include/spatial_index_creation.h)) are used by a few public functions to set up spatial indices:

+- `create_index_of_finite( points, min_height )` skips points with non-finite coordinate values and points below `min_height`
+- `create_index_of_above_ground( points, min_height_above_ground, ground_height_grid )` same as above but does not assume a normalized point cloud and instead reads ground heights from a raster
+- `create_index_of_above_ground( points, min_height_above_ground_grid, ground_height_grid )` same as above but reads minimum above-ground heights also from a raster

 ## Coding Practices

 ### C++
 There may be a few syntax constructs in the C++ code which appear unfamiliar to R users.
 This section gives the rationale for some of these constructs.
-Most of it is based on information found at the [learncpp.com](https://www.learncpp.com/) website.
+Most of it is based on information found at the website [learncpp.com](https://www.learncpp.com/).

 #### Object Instantiation with `{}`
 There are a few different ways to create and assign a value to objects in C++: